-My recent experience in The Haven was aboard the Norwegian Getaway, which features both a private bar and restaurant for use of guests.
+My recent experience in The Haven was aboard the Norwegian Getaway, which features a private bar and restaurant for use by guests.

-Taking a “bite-the-bullet” approach, I booked an amazing two-bedroom suite and invited Doug (aka Mr. Cruise Radio) along for the ride.
-Like me, he’d never sailed in The Haven and was equally interested in finding out what the experience would be like.
-You can read the full trip report, starting with Day 1 here, so what follows will be less a blow-by-blow than an overview.
+Taking a “bite-the-bullet” approach, I booked an amazing two-bedroom suite and invited Doug Parker (aka Mr. Cruise Radio) for the ride.
+Like me, he’d never sailed in The Haven and was equally interested in discovering the experience.

-This introduction to The Haven sort of perfectly sets the scene for what we experienced over the next seven days.
+This introduction to The Haven perfectly sets the scene for what we experience over the next seven days.

 Be Our Guest

-Our stateroom, as it turned out, was only steps away from The Haven lounge, restaurant and courtyard/pool area.
-By day two, The Haven bartender, concierge and restaurant hostess knew our names.
-Each morning, our butler (who was shared with 8 other Haven staterooms) arrived with a pot of coffee and almond croissants.
+Each morning, our butler (who we shared with eight other Haven staterooms) arrived with a pot of coffee and almond croissants.
 It seemed as if every few hours, someone swung by with a bowl of fruit or finger sandwiches.
-In the afternoon and early evening, a variety of snacks could be found in the courtyard.
+Various snacks could be found in the courtyard in the afternoon and early evening.

 Should I Stay or Should I Go?

-I’m not a pool person by nature, not really liking the crowds that area draws.
-(This was true even in a pre-Covid world.)
-But several times I had the pool and hot tubs in The Haven courtyard to myself and wound up enjoying them (as well as the poolside cocktail service).
+I’m not a pool person by nature, and I’m not too fond of the crowds the area draws.
+But several times, I had the pool and hot tubs in The Haven courtyard to myself and wound up enjoying them (as well as the poolside cocktail service).

 The Big Question: Is It Worth It?

-I made the mistake of then calculating the per-day cost, which I’d avoided doing previously.
-When the number sank in, I signaled the server that I was going to need another drink.
+I mistakenly calculated the per-day cost, which I’d avoided previously.
+When the number sank in, I signaled the server that I would need another drink.
 “Make it a double.”

-That said, I’m already looking forward to the next opportunity I have to sail in The Haven.
-While I definitely would not pay a premium price for The Haven experience on a ship which did not include a restaurant and bar — both of which were a huge draw — I’m pretty sold on the area as a concept.
+I’m looking forward to the next opportunity to sail in The Haven.
+While I definitely would not pay a premium price for The Haven experience on a ship that did not include a restaurant and bar — both of which were a huge draw — I’m pretty sold on the area as a concept.

-A few things to consider before booking The Haven:
+Questions to ask yourself before booking The Haven:

 • Does the ship on which you’re sailing have The Haven features you’re seeking?
-(For example, I was surprised that the Getaway‘s Haven courtyard does not have a covered/retractable roof.
-That would have been a real nice perk when sailing out of New York City in March, and it is something that several other NCL ships feature.)
+For example, I was surprised that the Getaway‘s Haven courtyard does not have a covered/retractable roof.
+That would have been a nice perk when sailing out of New York City in March, and it is something that several other NCL ships feature.